f5devcentral/f5-bd-sre-demo/README.md

-# SRE Multi-Cluster Container Platform
+# SRE with F5 and OpenShift
 ## Summary
 This Site Reliability Engineering (or SRE) Multi-Cluster design is an F5 Alliances product showcase.
 It is initiated by F5 Business Development organization.